Property Rights of Unmarried Couples in Spokane, Washington: Addressing Your Legal Interests

 Absence of Automatic Protections

-- Loss of property rights despite significant contributions
+- Potential loss of property rights despite contributions

 - Exclusion from partner medical decisions